MOLLY

 Molly Kitchen at Mansion

 During October of 1994, the recently exhumed remains of a Confederate captain lay in state for two days during a living history at the Mansion.
-Throughout this somber occasion the comings and goings of visitors were in great number.
-When the ceremonies were complete and the crowds had left, staff smelt burning potatoes throughout the lower level.
+Throughout this somber occasion, the comings and goings of visitors were in great number.
+When the ceremonies were complete and the crowds had left, staff smelled burning potatoes throughout the lower level.
 The aroma was so strong that the fire department was called in fear that the wires had been too hot and caught fire after the excessive use over the last two days.
 The fireman found nothing of concern, but agreed it smelled of burnt potatoes.
-Seemed Molly had been too busy preparing for the large crowds that she forgot about her potatoes and let them burn.
+As the tale goes, Molly may have simply been too busy preparing for the crowds and let her potatoes burn.

 Located at 120 South Clarke Street, Georgia's Old Governor's Mansion is open for public tours Tuesday thru Saturday, 10-4 and Sunday, 2-4 with tours every hour on the hour.
 Admission rates: $10 for Adults, $7 for pre-booked adult groups, $7 Senior Citizens (60 years and older), $2 Students and Free to children under 6 and all GC faculty, staff, and students!